 Mason is a somewhat small city located in the state of Michigan.
 With a population of 8,283 people and four constituent neighborhoods, Mason is the 143rd largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mason is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mason is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mason is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Mason who work in office and administrative support (16.06%), teaching (8.64%), and management occupations (8.64%).
+There are especially a lot of people living in Mason who work in office and administrative support (14.01%), management occupations (10.25%), and sales jobs (8.34%).

 Also of interest is that Mason has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Mason in 2018 was $31,042, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $124,168 for a family of four.
 However, Mason contains both very wealthy and poor people as well.

 Mason is a somewhat ethnically-diverse city.
 The people who call Mason home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mason residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mason include German, English, Irish, Polish, and Italian.

 The most common language spoken in Mason is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Polish.